expo/expo/guides/Developing Expo Go.md

 ### Android

-- If the Play Store version of the Expo Client App is installed on your test device, uninstall it.
+- If the Play Store version of the Expo Go is installed on your test device, uninstall it.
 - Connect your test device to your computer with a USB cable.
 - Run `fastlane android start`, or alternately open the `android` directory in Android Studio, start it, and in the **Select Deployment Target** dialog, select your device.
   - You can also run `./gradlew installDebug` from the `android` directory.
-  - If you're having trouble building the Android client, trying clearing your gradle cache with `./gradlew clean` and rebuilding.
+  - If you're having trouble building the Android app, trying clearing your gradle cache with `./gradlew clean` and rebuilding.

 ## Standalone Apps